Introduction to the Broadway Musical

 -

 Sweeney Todd (1979), music and lyrics by Stephen Sondheim, book by Hugh Wheeler.
 A filmed performance of the original Broadway cast, starring the inimitable Angela Lansbury and George Hearn.
-There is also a 2006 movie adaptation starring Johnny Depp which is surprisingly good for what it is, but varies in many ways from the stage musical, which is the definitive versin.
+There is also a 2006 movie adaptation starring Johnny Depp which is surprisingly good for what it is, but varies in many ways from the stage musical, which is the definitive version.

 -